 Etcetera

-This page shows photographs that don’t fit into a series.
+This page showcases individual photographs that are not part of a series.

 Swimmers / Penzance, December 2021

-The sea was playful and raw but accepting of the caressing nature of the last rays of the winter sun, as was I.
+The sea was playful and wild, yet it welcomed the gentle caress of the last rays of the winter sun, just as I did.

 I understood.

-My hands diving to fish out the comfort of my towel as the shivers and tingling began.
+My hands plunged into the bag, grabbing the comforting embrace of my towel as the shivers and tingling took hold.

-The Kenwood Stone / Chute Causeway, May 2021
+The Kenward Stone / Chute Causeway, May 2021

-I was once puzzling over the markings when a native came up and asked me if I knew that they were.
-I confessed my ignorance.
+I was once puzzling over the strange markings on the stone when two locals approached and asked if I knew what they were.
+I admitted that I didn’t.

-His answer was “If you was a doctor you’d know ’tis the entrails of a man.”
+With a knowing look, one replied, “If you were a doctor, you’d know – they’re the entrails of a man.”

-He also told me how the holes were made when someone tried to fix ropes to the stone and move it, ‘but the horses fell down dead,’
+He went on to recount how the holes were made: someone had attempted to fix ropes to the stone to move it, but “the horses dropped dead,” he said.

-A shepherd informed me that the stone was called the “Devil’s Waistcoat.”
+Later, a shepherd told me the stone had a name: the “Devil’s Waistcoat.”

 Tyrannosaurus Rex / Andover, November 2020